constellation-app/constellation-training/Developer Training/docs/developer_guide.md

 final int xAttributeId = VisualConcept.VertexAttribute.X.get(writableGraph);

 if (latitudeAttributeId == GraphConstants.NOT_FOUND || longitudeAttributeId == GraphConstants.NOT_FOUND) {
-    throw new PluginException(PluginNotificationLevel.ERROR, "Required attributes 'Geo.Latitude' and 'Geo.Longitude' do not exist on this graph!");
+    throw new PluginException(PluginNotificationLevel.ERROR, "Required attributes 'Geo.Latitude' and 'Geo.Longitude'"
+	        + "do not exist on this graph!");
 }
 ```